Taking A Stand Against Employment Discrimination

-As experienced employment discrimination attorneys, our job is to step in when the federal and state laws enacted to protect you from discrimination at the workplace are disobeyed.
-If you have been discriminated against as a member of any of the following protected classes, you may have legal cause to file a lawsuit against a current or former employer:
+You can rely on our Chicago-area team at FMCO Law to fight for you.
+As experienced employment discrimination attorneys, our job is to step in when employers violate the federal and state laws enacted to protect you from discrimination.
+If you have been discriminated against as a member of a protected class, you may have legal cause to file a lawsuit against a current or former employer.

 Federal and state laws protect you from being discriminated against because of your:

 - Skin color

 - Sex and gender, including pregnancy, sexual orientation and gender identity

 You should be aware that applicants, as well as employees and former employees, are generally legally protected from employment discrimination.

 - Failing to offer you training that others are receiving